 Why Is Off-Page SEO so Gosh Darn Important?

 Google and other search engines take a lot of off-page factors into account when they decide where and if to rank your web pages.
-While there are various elements that comprise off-page SEO, links are by far the most important.
+While there are various elements that comprise off-page SEO, link building is by far the most important.
 As such, for our purposes here we’re going to heavily focus on links as an off-page factor.
 As a result of Google’s heavy consideration of links you almost can’t rank well on SERPs based on your content alone.

 Let’s actually take a look at links for a moment to help drive home how important off-page SEO is.
 Links are kind of like recommendations.
 A site owner will link to your site or content because they think it is valuable, interesting, and unique.
 You’d like more of these great "recommendations” over time.
 These "recommendations” are a major part of your ranking power.

 There are a huge number of opinions out there as to the weight of off-page elements and backlinks as true ranking factors.
 That said, SparkToro (Rand Fishkin) put out a nice study that gives you a general sense of the power of links:

 Search engines are all about trying to get the best results to the user.
 Google and other search engines, do this with both on-site and off-site SEO factors.
 One of these factors is establishing your site authority via off-page SEO.
 This is done via backlinks.

 You might ask yourself, how will my site gain more authority with backlinks?

 Well, the more links you get to your site (let’s call the links "recommendations”) the higher your site will rank for search terms (all things being equal, of course).
 Site owners are not recommending just any site, they link to valuable sources.
 This is a big part of how Wikipedia came to be such a high authority website (i.e., by accumulating so many backlinks).